Tencent/tdesign-common/docs/web/api/breadcrumb.en-US.md

 ---
 title: Breadcrumb
-description:Displays the position of the current page in the system hierarchy, and can return to any previous page level.
+description: Displays the position of the current page in the system hierarchy, and can return to any previous page level.
 isComponent: true
 usage: { title: '', description: '' }
 spline: navigation